July 6, 2021

 Sometimes when I come back to work after the weekend I forget what I was working on the previous week.
 This gets even worse when I'm working on multiple tasks at once.
 The good news is that since most of my work accompanies a branch in git I can use some commands to see what I was working on most recently.

-The git branch command will list all of the branches in the current repository.
+command will list all of the branches in the current repository.
 By default, this list of branches is sorted alphabetically.
-To change this order, we can use the --sort flag.
-There are a lot of different fields we can use to sort.
-To list branches chronologically by most recent commit we're only interested in the committerdate field.
+To change this order, we can use the --sort

 git branch --sort=-committerdate

-We used a - before the committerdate sort field in the command above.
+sort field in the command above.
 This is because we want to sort in reverse chronological order (most recent comes first).

-Sort lets you sort in both ascending and descending order with this - character omission or addition.
+character omission or addition.
 We only care about descending order for this post though!

-git branch --sort=committerdate # ASCENDING
+git branch --sort=-committerdate # DESCENDINGgit branch --sort=committerdate # ASCENDING

-Most often when I run git branch I would rather see my branches sorted by most recent commit date than alphabetically.
-Thankfully, the branch command lets us set our default sorting order via a git config variable called branch.sort.
+I would rather see my branches sorted by most recent commit date than alphabetically.
+Thankfully, the branch

 git config --global branch.sort -committerdate

-I chose to set this sort default using --global because I want this behavior in all repositories on my computer, not just one.
-With the above variable set, I can now just run git branch to see my most recently edited branch.
+because I want this behavior in all repositories on my computer, not just one.
+With the above variable set, I can now just run git branch

-In case you decide you no longer like your branches sorted in reverse chronological order, you can unset the global variable branch.sort.
+In case you decide you no longer like your branches sorted in reverse chronological order, you can unset the global variable branch.sort

 git config --global --unset branch.sort